 - Rubella

 - Diphtheria

 - Measles

 - Tetanus

 - Hepatitis B

+- Influenza

-In addition to the university requirements, the department requires that you maintain an annual Tuberculosis (TB skin) test as well as a Health Care Provider Cardiopulmonary Resuscitation (CPR) certificate.
+In addition to the university requirements, the department requires that you maintain an annual Tuberculosis (TB skin) test as well as a Health Care Provider Cardiopulmonary Resuscitation (CPR) certificate and in some instances influenza vaccine.
 Immunization records and CPR certification must be completed prior to attendance in a clinical internship.